Tram types in Adelaide: Type F and its variant F1

 At last released from the severe constraints of the First World War, the MTT's chief engineer and general manager W.G.T.
 Goodman designed a new "dropcentre" tram that could be loaded and unloaded very quickly by six lines of passengers.
 They entered or left the tram's open section, which had a lower floor than the enclosed saloons on either side, made possible by more modern running gear that took up less space.

 These Type F trams and their variant Type F1 seated 60 and had standing room for a further 110, totalling a crush load of 170 passengers, two-thirds more than all but one of their predecessor types.
 They were a highly popular design, providing much more space and comfort than previous MTT trams.
 Their acceleration and braking was significantly better than their predecessors' on account of a 40-hp traction motor on each of the four axles (on which all wheels were the same 673 mm diameter), and air brakes (the first to be fitted from inception).

 A total of 84 were built, making them the most common trams used in Adelaide.
-Local coach builders A. Pengelly & Co. built the initial 50 cars in 1921–22, a further 11 of almost identical design (designated Type F1) in 1925, and 20 more F1 cars in 1928.
+Local coach builders A. Pengelley & Co. built the initial 50 cars in 1921–22, a further 11 of almost identical design (designated Type F1) in 1925, and 20 more F1 cars in 1928.
 The MTT built one Type F1 in 1927 and two more in 1929.
 The main difference between the two types lay in the construction of the underframe: the Type F cars combined steel and timber-frame construction whereas the Type F1 cars had an all-steel underframe.
 With so many trams of these types in service, many detail variations occurred in the fleet.

 In 1929, two cars were fitted with additional air brake pipes to haul an unusual type of trailer – horse transport cars – on the Glenelg line between Adelaide and Morphettville Racecourse.